 If comparefn is not undefined and is not a consistent comparison function for the elements of this array (see below), the behaviour of sort is implementation-defined.

-Let len be ToUint32(this.length).
-If there exists integers i and j and an object P such that all of the conditions below are satisfied then the behaviour of sort is implementation-defined:
+Let proto be the value of the [[Prototype]] internal property of obj.
+If proto is not null and there exists an integer j such that all of the conditions below are satisfied then the behaviour of sort is implementation-defined: